-In addition to our Planning and Administration activities, we use the 402 funds to support program area experts who are responsible for coordinating and monitoring projects in the following traffic safety program areas: Impaired Driving, Occupant Protection (both adult and child passenger safety), Police Traffic Services, Traffic Records, Community Programs, Motorcycle Safety, and Roadway Safety.
-Media, Evaluation, and Distracted Driving efforts also have assigned coordinators.
-Federal funds are used to support the OTS research staff who are charged with conducting our problem identification efforts and FARS funding supports our FARS analyst.
-Coordinators conduct desk monitoring of every invoice and indepth on-site monitoring of at least three projects per year.
+In addition to our Planning and Administration activities, we use the 402 funds to support program area experts who are responsible for coordinating and monitoring projects in the following traffic safety program areas: Impaired Driving, Occupant Protection, Police Traffic, Traffic Records, Community Programs, Motorcycle Safety, and Roadway Safety.
+Media, evaluation, distracted driving, and pedestrian/bicycle efforts also are assigned to coordinators within the office.
+Federal funds are also used to support the OTS research staff that conduct the problem identification efforts.
+FARS (NHTSA 403) funding supports one and one-half FARS analyst.